-The euro area securities issues statistics are produced by Eurosystem statisticians in accordance with the principle of decentralisation as part of the commonly agreed framework for producing statistics.
-The ECB is responsible for the provision of euro area aggregated securities issues statistics, while the dissemination of national datasets is under the responsibility of the individual Member State.
+Euro area securities issues statistics are produced by Eurosystem statisticians, based on the principle of decentralisation, in accordance with the commonly agreed framework for producing statistics.
+The ECB is responsible for providing the aggregated statistics for the euro area, while the dissemination of national datasets is the responsibility of individual euro area countries.

-Information about securities issues is an important element in monetary and financial analysis.
-For borrowers, securities issues are an alternative to “bank finance”.
+Information on securities issues is an important element in monetary and financial analysis.
+For borrowers, securities issues are an alternative to bank finance.
 Holders of financial assets may view securities issued by “non-banks” as partial substitutes for bank deposits and negotiable instruments issued by banks.
-Over time, shifts between direct finance (through securities markets) and indirect finance (through the banking system) may affect the transmission mechanism of monetary policy, as such shifts may change the euro area's financial structure.
+Over time, shifts between direct finance (through securities markets) and indirect finance (through the banking system) may affect the transmission mechanism of monetary policy, as they may change the euro area's financial structure.

-The national breakdowns with the outstanding amounts and transactions of euro-denominated debt securities as well as quoted shares are made available.
-Further detailed national information can also be obtained by contacting the respective NCB.
+The national breakdowns with the outstanding amounts and transactions of euro-denominated debt securities as well as listed shares are also available.
+Further detailed national information can be obtained by contacting the respective national central bank.

 For additional data and detailed time series please refer to the other navigation items on the left-hand side.

-The statistics cover issues by entities resident in the euro area.
-Issues by foreign-owned entities located in the euro area are classified as issues by euro area residents.
-Issues by entities located outside the euro area but owned by residents of the euro area are treated as issues by non-euro area residents.
+Securities issues statistics cover issues by entities resident in the euro area.
+Issues by foreign-owned entities located in the euro area are also classified as issues by euro area residents.
+Issues by entities located outside the euro area but owned by euro area residents are treated as issues by non-euro area residents.